sboptimal/serilog-sinks-mariadb/README.md

-# serilog-sinks-mysql
+# serilog-sinks-mariadb

-A Serilog sink that writes events to MySQL/MariaDB.
+A Serilog sink that writes events to MariaDB/MySQL.
 This sink will write the log event to a table.
 Important properties can also be written to their own separate columns.
 Properties by default are written to Text column and are formatted as JSON (custom formatter can be provided for them).
 This sink was hugelly inspired by [MSSqlServer sink](https://github.com/serilog/serilog-sinks-mssqlserver).

 ### Configuration Samples